theAkito/serving-hookers/README.md

 * `hugo_install.sh` installs Hugo on your system.

 #### ZFSonLinux on Raspberry Pi armv6+
 * `zfsonlinux-armv6_install+update.sh` installs or updates ZFSonLinux on any Raspberry Pi running Raspbian Stretch based systems.
+Source this script instead of running it in a subshell.